steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/01_Deploy_Sock_Shop/README.md

 ## Access the Sock Shop web app

 The application deployment created a Service resource of type Load Balancer to expose the frontend service to the public internet.
-It might take a few minutes before the public IPs becomes available.
+It might take a few minutes before the public IPs become available.
 You can obtain the app URLs by running this script:

 ```sh